servicex-sh/rsocket-jetbrains-plugin/README.md

 * Intention action to convert RSocket request to rsc CLI
 * Transportation support: TCP and WebSocket
 * RSocket Endpoint support: Java and Kotlin
+* Line marker for methods in RSocket class with API test

 <!-- Plugin description end -->